-Lifetime Art (Semester I and II) .50 credit per semester
+Art Exploration (Semester) .50 credit

-This class is designed for the student who wants to learn how to incorporate art as part of their leisure time activities.
+This semester class is designed for the student who wants to learn how to incorporate art as part of their leisure time activities.
 This course looks at different types of art activities such as crafts and photography, as well as looking at the history of art and how to incorporate art appreciation throughout life.
-There is no pre-requisite for this class and successful completion would fulfill the fine arts requirement for graduation for those students who are not interested in advancing on with the Art program or taking a music course.
+There is no pre-requisite for this class and successful completion would fulfill one-half of the fine arts requirement for graduation for those students who are not interested in advancing on with the Art program.